bkieft-usa/jgi_integration/readthedocs/run.md

 *   You will not be able to delete directories on the JupyterLab file browser (the left navigation panel), so if you need to remove a directory for any reason you can do so from your local file browser (for the directories mounted to your system) or via the built-in JupyterLab terminal with `rm -rf <directory>`.

-*   The default working directory for JupyterLab is `/home/joyvan/work` – this is set by the docker image and should not be changed for security purposes.
+*   The default working directory for JupyterLab is `/home/joyvan/work`, which throughout these instructions is referred to as the root directory `/` – this is set by the docker image and should not be changed for security purposes.

 *   Details about how to navigate the JupyterLab interface can be found on the [Jupyter documentation page](https://docs.jupyter.org/en/latest/).